radiantlogic-v8/documentation-eoc/documentation/environments/applications/logging/application-logs.md

 ## Getting started

-To navigate to the *Logs* screen for a specific application, select **Logs** from the top navigation in the application's detailed view.
+To navigate to the *Logs* screen, select **Logs** under **Observe** in the left navigation.
+Then choose the environment whose logs you want to review from the **Environment** dropdown, and the application from the **Application** dropdown.

-From the logs tab you can filter and search the application logs to review detailed information about application activity.
+From the *Logs* screen you can filter and search the application logs to review detailed information about application activity.

 ## Filter and search logs

 The search bar allows you to filter log results by field.
 Select the **Search** bar to expand a list of fields and select a field to filter the log files by.
+Queries are written in KQL.

 ![image description](images/search.png)

+Select **+ Add filter** below the search bar to build a filter.
+The panel on the left lists the fields available in the selected log source: use **Search field names** to find a field by name, **Filter by type** to narrow the list to a field type, and **Available fields** to browse them all.

+Select **Refresh** at the right end of the search bar to rerun the query.

 Select an operator and enter a value to refine the query.